Guide · Last updated 2 June 2026

 If your visit falls during Easter week, step across the border into La Linea de la Concepcion for the Semana Santa processions.
 The Holy Week processions in the Andalucian tradition are something visitors rarely forget.
 Centuries-old brotherhoods carry massive religious floats through the streets at night, accompanied by traditional music, incense, and enormous crowds.

 La Linea's Semana Santa is not as famous as Seville or Malaga, but it is deeply authentic and genuinely moving.
-And it is literally a 10 minute walk from Gibraltar across the border.
-From Gibraltar you walk, show your ID, and you are there in minutes.
-This combination of a major religious cultural event and Gibraltar's natural wonders in the same trip is hard to beat.
+And it is a 10-minute walk from Gibraltar across the border.
+Show your ID, cross, and you are there.
+The combination of a major religious cultural event and Gibraltar's natural wonders in the same trip is hard to beat anywhere in southern Europe.

 Outdoor Dining and the Waterfront